sadranafe/JS_Projects/readme.md

 ## 🌟 Featured Projects

 1. **OTP Generator** : Generate and validate one-time passcodes with instant feedback.
+2. **TODO List** : A simple and elegant To-Do List built with HTML, CSS, and JavaScript, featuring smooth animations using (motion one)

 ( more projects comming soon . . . )